-- The duration of the risk - The nature and severity of the potential harm - The likelihood that the potential harm will occur - The length of time before the potential harm would occur [24 CFR 5.2005(e)]
+• The duration of the risk

+- The nature and severity of the potential harm - The likelihood that the potential harm will occur - The length of time before the potential harm would occur [24 CFR 5.2005(e)]

-In order to demonstrate an actual and imminent threat, COC must have objective evidence of words, gestures, actions, or other indicators.
+In order to demonstrate an actual and imminent threat, the PHA must have objective evidence of words, gestures, actions, or other indicators.
 Even when a victim poses an actual and imminent threat, however, HUD regulations authorize a PHA to terminate the victim's assistance "only when there are no other actions that could be taken to reduce or eliminate the threat" [24 CFR 5.2005(d)(3)].

-In determining whether a program participant who is a victim of domestic violence, dating violence, sexual assault or stalking is an actual and imminent threat to other tenants or those employed at or providing service to a property, COC will consider the following, and any other relevant, factors:
+In determining whether a program participant who is a victim of domestic violence, dating violence, sexual assault, -or stalking, or human trafficking is an actual and imminent threat to other tenants or those employed at or providing service to a property, COC the PHA will consider the following, and any other relevant, factors:

-Whether the threat is toward an employee or tenant other than the victim of domestic violence, dating violence, or stalking
+Whether the threat is toward an employee or tenant other than the victim of domestic violence, dating violence, sexual assault, -or-stalking or human trafficking